 This means that even funding the LLC with a loan or initial contribution would trigger the Form 5472 filing obligation.

 Make sure to talk to your accountant, tax attorney or another professional tax adviser for the latest updates and advice pertinent to your situation with running a business or starting an LLC as a foreign business owner.
 Being a foreign owner of a U.S. LLC can entail certain obligations and reporting requirements that might be different from the rules of your own home country, and it’s important to stay compliant with the latest U.S. regulations.

-If you have a foreign friend or relative who wants to start a U.S. business, Incfile can help!
-We have several packages available, including premium services and value-added options like a free business tax consultation, assistance with obtaining an EIN, and more!
-Start today and learn more about how Incfile can help form an LLC.
+If you want to open a business in another state or start a business as a non-U.S. resident, Incfile can help!
+We have several packages available, including premium services and value-added options like a free business tax consultation, assistance with obtaining an EIN, getting foreign qualified and more.
+Start today and learn more about how Incfile can help you form an LLC.